Exo Planet 3 – The Exo'rdium

 Exo Planet #3 – The Exo'rdium (stylized as EXO PLANET #3 – The EXO'rDIUM) was the third tour of South Korean-Chinese boy band Exo.
-The tour was officially announced on June 15, 2016 and began in Seoul's Olympic Gymnastics Arena on July 22, 2016.
+The tour was officially announced on June 15, 2016, and began in Seoul's Olympic Gymnastics Arena on July 22, 2016.
 The first 6 dates were in South Korea, making Exo the first K-pop group to have the longest solo concert series in Seoul.

-During Exo's EXO'rDIUM tour, member Kai struggled with an ankle injury, making him unable to fully participate in the first three months of the tour.
-In February 2017, official announcements were made to announce that the promotions would continue in Mexico and the United States, marking the EXO'rDIUm tour as Exo's second World Tour.
-It was announced on March 30, 2017 that the tour will conclude in Seoul with two encore performances on May 27 and 28, titled "Exo Planet #3 – The Exo'rdium[dot]".
+During the tour, member Kai struggled with an ankle injury, making him unable to fully participate in the first three months of the tour.
+In February 2017, official announcements were made to announce that the promotions would continue in Mexico and the United States, marking it as Exo's second world tour.
+It was announced on March 30, 2017, that the tour will conclude in Seoul with two encore performances on May 27 and 28, titled Exo Planet 3 – The Exo'rdium (dot).